tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 > So if you find yourself writing pablum, narrow the audience to a core group of smart people who care about what the brand has to say.
 And then convince the brand to say something meaningful to that small, smart audience.
 Godspeed.

+Of course, don't get me wrong... this is hard!
+Especially the part about narrowing your focus.

 # Perhaps interestingness as a measure can guide us?